Use Proxies with Selenium

-Learn how to set up residential and mobile proxies for test automation with Selenium.
+In this article, you will learn how to set up residential and mobile proxies for testing automation in Selenium.

-1. Firstly, you need to know that Selenium supports five programming languages: Java, C#, Python, Ruby, Javascript (Node).
-Depending on language you use, there are different ways to set up proxies
+1. Before you begin, you should know that Selenium supports five programming languages: Java, C#, Python, Ruby, and Javascript (Node).
+The way to set up a proxy will differ depending on the language you choose.

-2. Secondly, you need to choose WebDriver you want to use.
-Selenium offers WebDrivers to all the most popular browsers (you can see all supported drivers here).
-In our tutorial we'd like to use Google Chrome Driver
+2. Next, you need to select the WebDriver you plan to use.
+Selenium offers web drivers for all popular browsers (a list of all supported web drivers is here).
+This instruction will show how to set up a proxy using the Google Chrome Driver as an example.

-3. There are some code examples for your preferred programming language and Google Chrome Driver
+3. Below are code examples in different languages for the Google Chrome Driver:

 • Java: